 We’ve got one guy who bought the flat that was originally his office

 As I walked in, a brunch of millennials were queuing outside to get into Sounds Like Friday Night, BBC One’s new live music show, and it didn’t seem as if much had changed.
-In fact, three out of eight original studios remain, owned by Stanhope, but run by BBC Studioworks.
-ITV Studios Daytime will move into two of the studios in 2018, while BBC Worldwide currently employs 1,200 people in the building next door to Television Centre.
+In fact, three out of eight original studios remain, some leased by the BBC and, temporarily, ITV Studios Daytime, while BBC Worldwide currently employs 1,200 people in the building next door.

 Everywhere else, though, it’s all change.
 Two basement levels and an upper level have been added to the round Helios building, the Crescent on the outside has been rebuilt and 950 new homes will be spread across the site.
 The Helios used to house the stars’ dressing rooms – one built specifically for Beyoncé when she agreed to do TOTPs, we’re told – while the rooftop offices belonged to ‘the gods of television’ Sir David Attenborough and BBC chairman Michael Grade.
 Now, they’re premium penthouses that are selling for at least £3m.